 Lygon Street is in Carlton, on the opposite side of the city to Chapel Street.
 It is famous for its Italian restaurants and you’re guaranteed a hearty bowl of pasta or great pizza.
 Keep an eye out for Brunetti & La Spaghettata in particular.
 True to Melbourne form, be sure to turn down some of the side-streets, branching off of Lygon Street, to find some hidden gems.
 Lygon Street also does a mean breakfast or brunch!

 Brunswick Street runs parallel to Lygon Street, a few blocks down.
-You’ll find lots of University students--and cheap eats.
+You’ll find lots of University students–and cheap eats.
 Brunswick Street is a hipster’s paradise and it is a great place to find a quality vegetarian/vegan meal in Melbourne.
 My favorite is the Vegie Bar.
 My true-blue Aussie, steak-loving boyfriend tried one of their specialties, the quinoa burger, and loved it!
 The food is always hearty, delicious, and never more than $16 for a main.
 Ask for the satay sauce and the incredible homemade berry cheesecake (However, be quick, once they sell out there is no more).
-For more desserts, check Toni’s guide to Melbourne’s best desserts.

 Cheap Day Trips from Melbourne

 Williamstown Beach isn’t so much a beach area, but a cool place to sit and watch the sunset with views of the city as well as the Westgate bridge.
 Take a stroll down the pier on a summer night and maybe take a dip in the water.